Core Concepts

 // 1.
 Signal the task's cancellation token

 // 2.
-Wait up to 5 seconds for task completion
+Wait up to the configured shutdown timeout for task completion

 // 3.
 Update status to Cancelled